-INVEST TO TRANSFORM QUEENSLAND’S WASTE INDUSTRY INTO AN INNOVATIVE, EFFICIENT AND SUSTAINABLE CIRCULAR ECONOMY
+INVESTMENT CONTINUES TOWARDS THE TRANSFORMATION OF QUEENSLAND’S WASTE INDUSTRY TO AN INNOVATIVE, EFFICIENT AND SUSTAINABLE CIRCULAR ECONOMY

 COMMITMENT REQUIRED